fairagro/core-metadata-specification/.github/ISSUE_TEMPLATE/type-entity-request.md

 ---
 name: Type/entity request
 about: Suggest the addition of a new type/entity
-title: 'Suggest: New type/entity "insert type/entity name please"'
+title: '"insert type/entity name please"'
-labels: ''
+labels: suggest, type/entity
 assignees: ''

 ---